Benefits of Your Quarter Life Crisis in Your Twenties

 There are so many things we haven’t learned by the time we graduate high school, let alone college.
 There’s a reason why we say things like adulting is hard and the struggle is real.
 Because IT IS!

 Going through your quarter life crisis helps you grow as an adult.
 It teaches you to be independent by maybe moving out on your own.
-It teaches you to say no to things like relationships that are bad for you or jobs that you don't want.
-It helps you truly see what's important to you long term in life and to shape your values.
-And it allows you to change the direction of your life if you don't like the path thus far.
+It teaches you to say no to things like relationships that are bad for you or jobs that you don’t want.
+It helps shape your values and show you what matters in life.
+And it allows you to change the direction of your life if you don’t like the path thus far.

 As you may know from reading my previous articles, I’m a goal setter.
 Goal setting can be important to helping you solve your purpose during your quarter life crisis.
 Creating a vision board can help you see what you want out of life and what’s important to you.
 But don’t worry about knowing everything by a certain time in your life.
 It will come.